alexylon/Ferrocrypt/README.md

 # Ferrocrypt

-Tiny, easy-to-use, and incredibly secure multiplatform encryption tool with CLI (Command Line Interface) and GUI (Graphical User Interface)
+Tiny, easy-to-use, and highly secure multiplatform encryption tool which features both Command Line Interface (CLI) and Graphical User Interface (GUI).
+Ferrocrypt is currently in the testing phase as I continue to develop it in my spare time.

 <br/>